 The New School for Drama currently has a number of opportunities to showcase the work of our actors, directors, and playwrights:

-In the fall semester, The New School for Drama presents The Directors’ Play Festival, featuring presentations of full-length classic and contemporary works, performed in a repertory setting.
+In the fall semester, The School of Drama presents The Directors’ Play Festival, featuring productions of full-length classic and contemporary works, performed in a repertory setting.
 These director-driven productions highlight the talents of our graduating directors and actors, providing an introduction to each director’s work and aesthetic, as well as presenting an industry opportunity for the graduating actors.
 All industry guests will receive a packet featuring the performance director’s biography and résumé, as well as the headshots and résumés of the performing actors.
-In addition, each director’s résumé will be posted online as a link alongside their production information.
-The Office of Career Development will facilitate industry invitations and networking opportunities with artistic directors and associates, and encourages the students to take advantage of their established contacts and networks to advance this opportunity.
+In addition, each director’s résumé will be posted online as a link alongside his or her production information.
+The Office of Career Development will facilitate industry invitations and networking opportunities with artistic directors and associates and encourages students to take advantage of their established contacts and networks to advance this opportunity.